Darius is a former high school literary and feature writer that loves reading books, listening to music, and watching movies.

 Of course, we don't want to sugarcoat everything here.
 The show itself is very awesome and worth watching more than once, but there are a couple of plot holes here and there.
 There is the occasional episode that misses the mark, and some of the decisions that the characters make will leave you scratching your head.
 Some of the fans can be overzealous as they choose not to recognize these flaws.
 These are critiques that need their own spotlight.

 Overall, if you haven't watched Avatar, you may be missing out on one of the most influential, beautiful, and greatest shows ever made.
 If you have seen it, you might be wishing you could have your memories erased so that you could watch it for the first time again.
 It's one of those shows that has rightfully earned its praise and popularity.
-If you are looking for another series to binge, then Avatar: The Last Airbender is one of the masterpieces out there that is worth your time and attention.
+If you are looking for another series to binge, then Avatar: The Last Airbender is a masterpiece that is worth your time and attention.

 © 2020 Darius Razzle Paciente

 Darius Razzle Paciente (author) from Metro Manila, The Philippines on October 28, 2020: